 Todd Rendleman is a SPU film studies professor who was our first attendee to get a book contract.
 His nonfiction book on Roger Ebert and his influence on film, Rule of Thumb: Ebert at the Movies, debuted in Spring 2012.
 Here’s his testimonial on The Business of Books: “Jen and Kerry are invaluable resources.
 Their publishing workshops feel more like late-night conversations with trustworthy friends who are rooting for your success.
 Their detailed feedback, packed with wisdom and wit, will demystify the publishing process.
 It certainly did for me.”

 Ellen Bremen was initially rejected by agents, and on our advice began a blog.
-Soon she sought out and signed with a lecture agent for the college market, landed a literary agent, and has now realized a lifelong dream–a published book called Say This, Not That to Your Professor: 36 Talking Tips for College Success.
-A 10+ year, award-winning educator at Highline Community College, Ellen holds degrees in Post-Secondary Education and Communication.
-“I walked in sad over my first agent rejection, but left inspired, encouraged, and educated regarding how to move my query to full proposal.
+Soon she sought out and signed with a lecture agent for the college market, landed a literary agent, and has now realized a lifelong dream—a published book called Say This, Not That to Your Professor: 36 Talking Tips for College Success.
+Of our workshop, she said, “I walked in sad over my first agent rejection, but left inspired, encouraged, and educated regarding how to move my query to full proposal.
 Jen & Kerry are personable, warm, and offer a comprehensive, step-by-step approach to the seemingly behemoth world of publishing and getting started.”

 And a few testimonials…